Smoking Pack-Year Calculator

 Smoking pack years: what they are and how to use this calculator

 Pack years are a standard way clinicians and researchers summarize someone’s lifetime cigarette exposure using a single number.
-It combines how much you smoked (average cigarettes per day) with how long you smoked (total years).
-This is useful because many smoking-related risks (for example, COPD and lung cancer) relate more strongly to cumulative exposure than to “years smoked” or “cigarettes per day” alone.
+It combines how much you smoked, measured as average cigarettes per day, with how long you smoked, measured as total years.
+This is useful because many smoking-related risks, including chronic obstructive pulmonary disease and lung cancer risk, relate more closely to cumulative exposure than to either input alone.

 Pack-year definition and formula